 Just about all streaming services, and mobile apps with curated music/radio feeds contain built-in tools that allow us to share music with friends, children, grandchildren, and on social media and blogs.
-Services like Spotify are legal and fun to share oldies music everywhere and anywhere.
-But the most important reason, is that artist get paid for each music that is played on your device.
+Services like Spotify are legal and fun to share oldies music everywhere and everyone.
+But the most important reason, we should use streaming that artist get paid for each music that is played on your device.
 Artists get paid even if you’re using Spotify’s free accounts.
-This is of particular importance to our old school artists, such as doo-wop groups, Motown sounds, disco queens and kings, etc. The reason being, in this day and age our favorite old school artists are not being advertised the way the should be; because of this their music is not being played.
-Not only are our beloved classic music in danger of being lost and forgotten, the artists are not getting paid either, because there’s no plays, and because many older fans still have not adapted the new business model of legal subscription based streaming.
+This is of particular importance to our old school artists, such as doo-wop groups, Motown sounds, disco queens and kings, etc. The reason being, in this day and age our favorite old school artists are no longer being advertised the way the should be; because of this their music is not being played.
+Not only are our beloved classic music in danger of being lost and forgotten, the artists are not getting paid because many older fans still have not adapted the new business model of legal subscription based streaming.

 All we have to do as fans to fix this, is to save our favorite golden oldies on services like FREE Spotify; AND and or others like them, thumbs up them, 5 star them, and share them.
 That’s it!
 You didn’t even have to spend a dime!
-By doing this, said artists will get not only get recognition, but they will also get credit and paid for each and every single play, from each and every device/IP address around the world.
+By doing this, said artists will get not only get recognition/keep their music on their service, but they will also get credit and paid for each and every single play, from each and every device/IP address around the world.
 Doesn’t matter if it’s your computer, smartphone, television, Sony PlayStation, Roku box, or Blu-Ray player.
 Very much the same way that Hulu, and Netflix streaming works.
-It doesn’t matter what streaming service you chose to use, it doesn’t have to be Spotify, Deezer, Tidal, Napster, etc, as long as the services you use are legal.
+It doesn’t matter what streaming service you chose to use, it doesn’t have to be Spotify, Deezer, Tidal, Amazon, GooglePlay, etc, as long as the services you use are legal.
 If you chose to listen to music via internet radio with your computer, that site/feed keeps track of how many people/IP addresses are connected so that the artists/songwriters get paid.
 It’s just a matter of personal taste and preference.
 You should also know that bigger streaming companies w/subscriptions pay the artists more fairly; which also gives you the added bonus (or privilege rather) of downloading tons (most times unlimited amounts) of your favorite artist’s music for off-line enjoyment.
 We are in essence paying for the unlimited license to listen to as much music our heart’s desires, legally!
 Live internet radio works a little more differently; however, I won’t get in to that.
-The important thing to know is that artist get paid fairly from well known live stations as well; for example, 106 lite FM, 103 KTU, Hot97, etc. The only problem with live stations is that their ecosystem does not allow a way for listeners to help preserve the music that is played.
-At least not yet (but we’re getting there).
+The important thing to know is that artist get paid fairly from well known live stations as well; for example, 106 lite FM, 103 KTU, Hot97, etc. The only problem with live stations is that their ecosystem does not allow a way for listeners to help preserve the music that is played (in other words, no like or thumbs up buttons).
+At least not yet (but we’re getting there.

 Older seasoned folk, who love their classic music around the world need to start using digital technology more.
 I understand the whole nostalgia of owning a cassette and or turntable; but the digital world plays a very important role in the survival of classic music and it’s artists.
 Plus you get the benefit of listening to your favorites at superior quality.
 If you have high speed, I’ve found some of these free radio stations transmit as high as 192kbps; that’s as close to CD quality your going to get for internet radio.
 Not to mention that the transfer protocol software has improved significantly over the past few decades.
 Actually, even 128kbps sounds damn good too.
 The quality is so good, there really isn’t that much sound difference btw 128 & 192; unless you have one of those expensive Bose systems; then you’ll be able to hear more crispness and more subtle instruments you may not have noticed before.
 This is your opportunity to expose your children and grandchildren to real music, culture, and history.